omega8cc/boa/aegir/tools/system/conf/control-readme.txt

 ###
 ### Please note that on a self-hosted BOA you still need to add your valid
 ### license key as _NEWRELIC_KEY in the /root/.barracuda.cnf file and run
-### system upgrade with at least 'barracuda up-dev' first.
+### system upgrade with at least 'barracuda up-head' first.
 This step is
 ### not required on Omega8.cc hosted service, where New Relic agent is already
 ### pre-installed for you.
 ###